 The Onima Driving Trail (1.5 hours) can also be started at the entrance to Washington Park.
-This driving trail makes a ring and will bring you past the Mangazina di Rei, various kunukus, the Indian Inscriptions, Boka Onima, Piedra di Bonairu (the mythical origin of Bonaire), Morotin (where Bonaire’s wind turbines are located) and the panoramic eastern coastline.
+This driving trail makes a ring and will bring you past the Mangazina di Rei (their Rincon Exhibit provides an excellent orientation to the area’s trails), various kunukus, the Indian Inscriptions, Boka Onima, Piedra di Bonairu (the mythical origin of Bonaire), Morotin (where Bonaire’s wind turbines are located) and the panoramic eastern coastline.

 When driving, follow the yellow markers.
 Conditions of the roads can vary, so do drive with limited speed.
 The Onima Trail is best done with vehicles with a high ground clearance.